Charless889/moonlight-words-/README.md

         subtitle: "I am sorry",
         title: "I am sorry",
-        text: `Word we say carry weight, i have said words that are wrong I know sometimes i dont have the right words to say or how to act right and calm you heart I wanna protect you with words
+        text: `Word we say carry weight, i have said words that are wrong I know time i am the cause of sorry I dont know how act right I wanna be your peace
+I know sometimes i dont have the right words to say or how to act right and calm you heart I wanna protect you with words
 I wanna shower you with the word of God